 - 1 cup Organic Plain Whole Milk Kefir

 - ⅛ tsp ginger powdered

 - Mix chia seeds, spices, vanilla and kefir together in a small bowl.
 Place in the fridge to set while you make the other layers, stirring occasionally.

-- Top the pudding with a natural kefir cup and enjoy!
+- Top the pudding with a coconut whip and enjoy!